iht/bigquery-dataflow-cdc-example/README.md

 java -version
 ```

-And then run the pipeline:
+You can run the pipeline recompiling from the sources, there is no need to generate a FAT jar:

 ```shell
 TEMP_LOCATION=gs://$YOUR_PROJECT/tmp